fohz67/Fohz67/README.md

 ## About me

-I'm Fohz, a developer whose journey started at age 11, initially in mobile development, then expanding to web development and extensions.
-Passionate about C and Assembly, I'm currently enhancing my skills at Epitech in a 5-year program, blending my love for coding and design.
-As a side passion, I also delve into graphic design.
-My portfolio includes the development of the significant social network Pheed and several applications on the Play Store, showcasing my commitment to merging functionality with aesthetic appeal.
+I'm Fohz, a developer with a passion for coding and design.
+I began at age 11 with mobile development and expanded to web and extensions.
+Proficient in C and Assembly, I'm honing my skills at Epitech in a 5-year program.
+My portfolio includes developing the social network Pheed and various Play Store apps, highlighting my dedication to merging functionality with aesthetic appeal.

 ## Techs ⚙️